CSound Features - Overview

 FTS will automatically group the instruments together appropriately when it combines all your individual instrument "orchestras" together to make the complete Csound orchestra.
 It does that by renumbering the instruments and assigning unique numbers to them all, so that there is no confusion.
 For instance the instrument assigned to channel 1 will be given the number 100, and any extra instruments it requires will be given numbers in the range 100 to 200.
 The instrument assigned to channel 2 is given the number 200, with its extra instruments in range 200 to 300, and so on.

-To make a new instrument from scratch, then edit one of the existing ones, or just enter the desired name into the CSound Instruments for Parts window (Ctrl + 169) and click Edit to make an example csd file with further instructions.
+To make a new instrument from scratch, enter the desired name into the CSound Instruments for Parts window (Ctrl + 169) and click Edit to make an example csd file with further instructions.

-To continue reading about Tune Smithy, go on to the Waveform Player
+To continue reading about Tune Smithy, go on to the Wave Shape Player